zboxfs/zbox-docs/docs/api/javascript.md

 When opening a repo, the three crypto options `opsLimit`, `memLimit` and `cipher` must be exactly same as the specified values when creating the repo.

-Due to WebAssembly restriction, those 3 options are not available in browser.
-Instead, they are defaulted to below values:
+Due to WebAssembly restriction, those 3 options are not available in browser so they are defaulted to below values:

 - opsLmit: OpsLimit.Interactive
 - memLmit: MemLimit.Interactive
 - cipher: Cipher.Xchacha

-So if a repo is supposed to be used in browser, use above values when creating it.
+If your repo will be used across environments including browser, use above values when creating the repo.
 :::

 #### Example